Settings

 Choose how Klime tracks your customers:

-• User mode — Your customers are individuals.
+- User mode — Your customers are individuals with a private account.
 Klime tracks each person directly without grouping.

 You select this when creating your dashboard and can change it later.
 Switching modes changes how data is displayed but doesn't delete any data.